 Students can examine their options and the respective consequences, consider the ways in which personal beliefs and values impact their decision, consider the role of external forces on decisions and opportunities, and evaluate the results of their decision.

 In developmentally and age-appropriate ways, and through a variety of health-related situations, students can apply a decision-making model to evaluate the benefits and risks of various alternatives when addressing problems.
 Students can differentiate between a decision that can be made individually versus a decision that may need assistance.
-Students can work collaboratively to solve problems while navigating group dynamics.
+Students can work collaboratively in a variety of settings and groups to solve problems while navigating group dynamics.

 Practice 2: Self-management and Goal Setting.
 Set goals, engage in health-promoting behaviors, and avoid risky behaviors.

 In developmentally and age-appropriate ways, students recognize and regulate their emotions, actions, and behaviors in different situations to effectively manage stress, control impulses, and self-motivate.
 Students use health-promoting strategies (e.g., deep breathing, physical activity, asking for help) and avoid risk behaviors (e.g., using food or alcohol to cope) to meet their social, emotional, and physical needs.
-Students take personal responsibility for their health while recognizing the aspects of their health that are the result of factors outside of their control and seek supports to navigate those health challenges.
+Students take personal responsibility for their health while recognizing the aspects of their overall health and well-being that are the result of factors outside of their control and seek supports to navigate those health challenges.
 They engage in health-promoting behaviors in a variety of settings and can explain how these behaviors contribute to a positive quality of life and prevent injury and disease.

-Students must become self-aware through self-reflection and examination of their lives, habits, and behaviors in order to identify, adopt, and maintain health-promoting behaviors.
+Students must become self-aware through self-reflection and examination of their identities, lives, habits, and behaviors in order to identify, adopt, and maintain health-promoting behaviors and lifestyles.
 They set both short-term and long-term goals that are specific, measurable, attainable, relevant, and time-bound (SMART goals).
 Often this includes identifying who can help (e.g., physical education teacher, parent/guardian or family member, community organization) when assistance is needed to set and achieve a personal health goal.
 For older students, this may include describing how personal health goals can vary with changing abilities, priorities, opportunities, and responsibilities.

 Practice 3: Social Awareness, Relationship, and Communication Skills.
 Enhance relationships, personal health, and the health of others through social awareness and effective communication.